aquinones3/CS484-Machine-Learning-Project/README.md

 ## Running the model

-## Model

-## Analysis
-How to Run Training and Analysis

-To generate the analysis results for the Emotion Face Recognition CNN, you must first train the model and then run the analysis scripts.

-    1. Train the CNN model
+Steps to train the model

-        From the project root directory, run:

-            python .\Scripts\train_eval.py --dir ".\data\processed" --epochs 27 --batch_size 64 --save_model
+    -From the project root directory, run: python .\Scripts\train_eval.py --dir ".\data\processed" --epochs 27 --batch_size 64 --save_model
     - --dir specifies the folder containing the train/, val/, and test/ splits.
     - --epochs controls how many training epochs are performed.
     - --batch_size sets the mini-batch size.
     - --save_model tells the script to save the trained weights (e.g., emotion_cnn.pt) into the results/ directory.

-        After this step completes, a trained model checkpoint will be available for analysis

-    2. Run the analysis on the trained model

-        Once training has produced the weight file, run:
+## Model

+Our CNN takes a set of 48x48 grayscale images and runs them through 4 convolutional layers with a kernel size of 3, padding of 1, and stride of 1.
+These layers use ReLU activation as well as max pooling.
+After the final convolutional layer a dropout function is used to prevent overfitting.
+We used the adamW optimizer and cross-entropy loss function for their ease of use and mix of efficacy and performance.

+Our emotion recognition model is a **Convolutional Neural Network (CNN)** designed for 48×48 grayscale facial images.

+## Analysis
+How to Run Analysis

-            python .\Scripts\data_analysis.py --dir ".\data\processed" --out ".\results\analysis"
+    -python .\Scripts\data_analysis.py --dir ".\data\processed" --out ".\results\analysis"

-            The analysis script will automatically locate the latest model weights, evaluate the CNN on the test set, and generate:
+    -The analysis script will automatically locate the latest model weights, evaluate the CNN on the test set, and generate:

         - Confusion matrices (counts and normalized)
         - Per-class accuracy plots
         - Top-k accuracy metrics
         - Classification reports (precision, recall, F1)
         - Dataset distribution figures and summary CSV files

     All outputs are written to the results/analysis directory for use in reports and presentations.

 ## AddAnythingElse